-The Research Lead should notify Research Managers when the algorithm is ready to be presented at a Gate 1 Review.
+The Research Lead should notify Research Managers when the algorithm is ready to be ready to be presented at a Gate 1 Review.
 The Gate 1 Review guidelines (PRG-1) and checklist (CL-1) should be consulted to help decide what must be done to prepare the algorithm for the next phase.
+It is expected that a Research Scientist will be the Research Lead for this phase, but the research organization may want to select an alternative Lead who specializes in preparing a project for Gate 1 and Gate 2 reviews.

 At a minimum, initial versions of an Algorithm Theoretical Basis Document (ATBD) and a Software Architecture Document (SWA) should be produced for the Gate 1 Review.
 The purpose is to demonstrate to the Gate 1 reviewers that the algorithm has operational potential and should be further developed.
-ATBD v1r0 should include results of limited testing of the algorithm, using prototype code and a number of regional scenes.
-SWA v1r0 should document the algorithm inputs and outputs and at least one level of processing flow.
-The Research Lead and Research Scientists should produce these documents, using DG-1.1 and DG-1.2 as assets.